Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 ![](/My-Blockchain-Book/images/Intro-Blockchain.jpg "The Blockchain")

-Later on in about 2012 & 2013, computation elements were added to the blockchain infrastructure that has opened up a whole world of possibilities beyond simple currency transfer.
 The blockchain by itself has taken a life of its own and permeated a broad range of applications across many industries, including finance, healthcare, government, manufacturing, and distribution.

 ## What is a decentralized network?